zarr-developers/zarr-python/docs/tutorial.rst

 Not all codecs support encoding of all object types.
 The :class:`numcodecs.Pickle` codec is the most flexible, supporting encoding any type of Python object.
-However, if you are sharing data with anyone other than yourself then Pickle is not recommended as it is a potential security risk, because malicious code can be embedded within pickled data.
-The JSON and MsgPack codecs support encoding of unicode strings, lists and dictionaries, with MsgPack usually faster for both encoding and decoding.
+However, if you are sharing data with anyone other than yourself, then Pickle is not recommended as it is a potential security risk.
+This is because malicious code can be embedded within pickled data.
+The JSON and MsgPack codecs do not have any security issues and support encoding of unicode strings, lists and dictionaries.
+MsgPack is usually faster for both encoding and decoding.

 .. _tutorial_chunks: